 Your comms can be aimed at different people, can take different forms and cover a range of topics, for example:

 - Participants or members.
 It is beneficial to communicate with your participants/members regularly so they stay up to date on things like session times or formats, social or volunteering opportunities and any changes that might impact them.

 - Volunteers.
 Keeping your volunteers updated and informed will support them to fulfil their role effectively.
 You may also need to share information, or enable discussion and input from your volunteers.

 - Coaches.
 Like other volunteers, informed coaches will be better positioned to fulfil their role and support participants during activities.

 - Parents, families and carers.
-Parents, families and carers of children and vulnerable adults can benefit from being kept informed directly about what’s happening at your organisation.
+Parents, families and carers can benefit from being kept informed directly about what’s happening at your organisation.

 - Community Partners.
 There are different reasons you might communicate with other organisations in your community, such as to develop new working relationships, recruit new participants and volunteers, encourage attendance at events or hire out your facilities.
 These organisations might include sources of new people like schools or special interest groups, or ones that can help you further your reach such as your Active Partnership or local volunteering services.

 - Others.
 You might find it useful to send regular communications to some other organisations, such as existing or prospective suppliers, funders or sponsors, to establish and protect successful relationships.

 - Prospective new participants or volunteers.
 Some of your communications might have a specific recruitment focus.
 Developing a marketing strategy ahead of time can be really useful for guiding how these might sit separately to other communications.
 You can visit our marketing strategy page for help with this.